-High quality design through adaptive reuse as seen in the Clayton House, a special events venue.
-"Pay attention to craftsmanship and quality to create authenticity." ~ Focus Group Participant, 2007
+"Pay attention to craftsmanship and quality to create authenticity."

-Scottsdale fire station incorporates green building design strategies into its architecture and is LEED certified.

-• Policy CD 10.4
+- Focus Group Participant, 2007

 Promote the use of energy efficient systems, construction methods, and renewable energy sources in downtown development.
 Encourage strategies that provide multiple benefits, such as solar parking canopies.

-• Policy CD 10.5

 Extend the life cycle of existing downtown building stock through adaptive reuse.

-• Policy CD 10.6

 Use existing urban resources, such as infrastructure systems, underutilized sites, buildings, and transportation networks to minimize the use of new resources.

-• Policy CD 10.7

 Promote methods of water conservation, such as stormwater capture, rainwater harvesting, water reuse and passive landscape irrigation.

-• Policy CD 10.8

-Develop and maintain sustainable solid waste collection, recycling, and disposal delivery systems in downtown.
+Develop and maintain sustainable solid waste collection, recycling, and disposal delivery systems IN downtown.
 Encourage the use of shared waste containers and compactors among businesses to reduce the number of containers in downtown and their negative aesthetic, olfactive and circulation impacts.

-• Policy CD 10.9

 Encourage downtown recycling and other waste reduction and diversion programs in civic spaces, at special events, and in commercial and multifamily residential developments.

-GOAL CD 11

-INFRASTRUCTURE SHOULD POSITIVELY CONTRIBUTE TO OLD TOWN IDENTITY.
+INFRASTRUCTURE DESIGN SHOULD POSITIVELY CONTRIBUTE TO OLD TOWN IDENTITY.

-Policy CD 11.1

 Design infrastructure improvements to:

-- Unify the overall identity of Old Town, - Contribute to the specific district identity in which they are located, and - Positively impact the aesthetic and mobility aspects of the pedestrian environment. • Policy CD 11.2 Encourage the undergrounding of overhead utilities to reduce the negative visual impacts in the downtown. • Policy CD 11.3 Minimize the aesthetic and circulation impacts of power and communication system equipment located in rights-of-way.
+- Unify the overall identity of Old Town, while still contributing - CONTRIBUTE to the specific district identity in which they are located,-AND - POSITIVELY IMPACT THE AESTHETIC AND MOBILITY ASPECTS OF THE PEDESTRIAN ENVIRONMENT.

+• Policy CD 11.2 -

+Develop infrastructure improvements that and positively impact the aesthetic and mobility aspects of the pedestrian environment.

 The Marshall Way Bridge underpasses provide increased connectivity along the canal in Old Town.

-• CHAPTER 2: Character and Design

-3 • MOBILITY